 All Things Beef

-Muscles the cattle use frequently (the chuck shoulder and rump rounds) will be tougher but flavorful and require slow, moist heat (braising or roasting) to give the connective tissues time to dissolve and make the meat tender.
+Muscles the cattle use frequently (the chuck shoulder and rump rounds) will be tougher but flavorful and require slow, moist heat (braising) to give the connective tissues time to dissolve and make the meat fall-apart tender.
+Regardless of recipe instructions, do not braise Lowline beef at temperatures higher than 300° to get the most tender pot roast you're likely to ever have.

 Many cuts can be bone-in or boneless, but cutting away bone always results in some loss of meat, and because Lowline Angus are physically small to begin with, you may want to choose to have most cuts bone-in.
 Any cuts you don't want (or want less of) you can request be cut for stew meat or ground for hamburger.